coenraadhuman/hexapawn-ai/README.md

 Each player generates a random value and checks in which decision range the value falls under, afterwards this state is returned.
 This is based on Monte Carlo simulations.

 ## Conclusion
 It was a fun experiment and I learned a bit about Python 3 syntax and side note Colorama is a very cool project, do have a look!
-In terms of the game and the machines learning, I found it quite interesting that after a simulation with a hundred games the 'players' would still encounter 'unknown' states and that during this simulation that none of the decisions could be phased out (reach a zero value).
+In terms of the game and the basic machine learning, I found it quite interesting that after a simulation with a hundred games the 'players' would still encounter 'unknown' states and that during this simulation that none of the decisions could be phased out (reach a zero value).
 Another interesting find was after a thousand games the general losing player would be inable to make decisions because all of their decisions lead in a bad outcome, to resolve this I had to let the player in this situation just randomly choose a decision rather than no decision.